townteki/townsquare/docs/implementing-cards.md

 #### Actions outside of play

+!!!
+M2 not sure this is used in DTR
 Certain actions, such as those for Dolorous Edd, can only be activated while the character is in hand.
 Such actions should be defined by specifying the `location` property with the location from which the ability may be activated.
 The player can then activate the ability by simply clicking the card.
 If there is a conflict (e.g. both the ability and normal marshaling can occur), then the player will be prompted.

 ```javascript